FloMiami/U.S-Highway-Identifier/README.md

 north/south, and evens (like the 10 or 90) go east/west.
 Auxiliary highways are numbered 100-
 999, and service the primary highway indicated by the rightmost two digits.
 Thus, I-405 services I-5, and I-290 services I-90.

+The Java ZIP folder needs to be opened with a Java IDE such as Eclipse.